Jets’ Darnold sits out practice, but Gase thinks he’ll play

-NEW YORK (AP) — Sam Darnold’s sore shoulder is keeping him out of practice Thursday.
+NEW YORK (AP) — Sam Darnold’s sore shoulder kept him out of practice Thursday.
 The New York Jets remain optimistic the quarterback will play Monday night.

-Coach Adam Gase said the 0-8 Jets are giving Darnold an extra day of rest as the team prepares to host the AFC East-rival New England Patriots.
+Coach Adam Gase said the 0-8 Jets gave Darnold an extra day of rest as the team prepares to host the AFC East-rival New England Patriots.

 “We’ll see where he’s at after today,” Gase said during a video call.
 “I think he’s going to be able to practice tomorrow, unless something changes.”